stanfordpython/stanfordpython.github.io/public/page/assignment-1.md

 Submit the following files to Paperless:

 1. Your modified `crypto.py`
-2. The `design.txt` file documenting your design decisions

 ## Dear data
 Submit a text file (link to a Google doc, text file, PDF, etc.) that has the answer to four questions: